mstone13/startup/notes.md

       - Pending: initial state, neither fulfilled nor rejected
       - Fulfilled: meaning that the operation was completed successfully
       - Rejected: meaning that the operation failed

+**FINAL EXAM NOTES**
+- *Default Ports*
+  - HTTPS: 443
+  - HTTP: 80
+  - SSH: 22

+- *HTTP Status Codes*
+  - 300: The request has more than one possible response, and the client needs to choose one of them to proceed
+  - 400: Bad Request, the server cannot or will not process the request becasue something is wrong on the client's end
+  - 500: Something went wrong on the website's server.
+Many possible causes.
+The server has encountered an unexpected condition or configuration problem that prevents it from filling the request made by the client.

+- *HTTP Header*
+  - Content-type: indicates the media type of the resource sent in the HTTP message body

+- *Cookie Types*
+  -A cookie (also known as a web cookie or browser cookie) is a small piece of data a server sends to a user's web browser.
+The browser may store cookies, create new cookies, modify existing ones, and send them back to the same server with later requests.
+Cookies enable web applications to store limited amounts of data and remember state information
+  - Secure cookie: meaning the browser will only send it over an encrypted HTTPS connection, preventing attackers from intercepting sensitive data (like session IDs) during transmission and protecting against man-in-the-middle attacks
+  - Http-only cookie: a cookie with a special flag that instructs the web browser to prevent client-side scripts, such as JavaScript, from accessing it.
+Its primary purpose is to mitigate the risk of Cross-Site Scripting (XSS) attacks
+  - Same-site cookie: a security feature that tells a browser when to send a cookie with cross-site requests, primarily to prevent Cross-Site Request Forgery (CSRF) attacks by limiting cookie sharing between different websites, ensuring cookies are mostly sent only to the site that set them (first-party)

+- *Important Acronyms*
+  - JSX: JavaScript XML
+  - JS: JavaScript
+  - AWS: Amazon Web Services
+  - NPM: Node Package Manager
+  - NVM: Non-Volatile Memory

+- *React*
+  - useState: lets you add a state variable to your component.
+Accepts an initial state and returns the current state and a function that updates the state. (must import)
+  - Hooks: allow functions to have access to state and other React features without using classes.
+They provide a more direct API to React component like props, state, context, refs, and lifecycle. (must import)
+    - State Hook: a built-in function that allows you to add state variables to functional components.
+Lets a component remember information like user input.
+    - Context Hook: lets a component receive information from distant parents without passing it as props.
+    - Ref Hook: let a component hold some information that isn’t used for rendering, like a DOM node or a timeout ID.
+Unlike with state, updating a ref does not re-render your component.
+Refs are an “escape hatch” from the React paradigm.
+    - Effect Hook: let a component connect to and synchronize with external systems.
+This includes dealing with network, browser DOM, animations, widgets written using a different UI library, and other non-React code.
+    - Performance Hook: A common way to optimize re-rendering performance is to skip unnecessary work.
+For example, you can tell React to reuse a cached calculation or to skip a re-render if the data has not changed since the previous render.

+- *What does it do?*
+  - Package.json: a special file that describes your Node.js project.
+It contains information about your app, such as its name, version, dependencies, scripts, and more.This file is essential for managing and sharing Node.js projects, especially when using npm (Node Package Manager).
+  - Fetch function: a modern, promise-based JavaScript method used to make asynchronous network requests to retrieve resources—such as JSON data, HTML, images, or files—from a server or API.
+Starts the process of fetching a resource from a server.
+Returns a promise that resolves to a response object.
+  - Node.js: lets you execute JavaScript code outside of a web browser, enabling server-side development with JavaScript.
+  - Pm2: is a popular, production-ready process manager for Node.js applications that keeps them running continuously, manages restarts, handles clustering for performance, provides real-time monitoring, logging, and ensures apps start automatically on server reboots, preventing downtime and simplifying deployment
+  - Vite: a fast, next-generation frontend build tool that dramatically speeds up web development by providing an instant development server with lightning-fast Hot Module Replacement (HMR) and optimized production builds using Rollup, handling modern syntax (TS, JSX, Vue/Svelte) out-of-the-box, and leveraging native ES modules for blazing-fast starts and updates